5 Best and Practical Pestle Analysis Examples to Know

 Nike needs to focus on the conditions of the economies where it offers its products.

 • It can target economies such as US, UK, and others.
-All these countries have a stable economies.
+All these countries have a stable economy.
 Nike can find customers with good purchasing power there.

 • Fast-growing nations are also an opportunity for Nike.